 A good connection is vital to having a smooth stream and creating a good experience for your viewers.
 An upload rate of 5 MB is the baseline here.
 You can use http://www.speedtest.net/ to find out what you’re working with.
-If you’re upload isn’t high enough, you may have issues streaming so getting on a higher plan will be a priority for you.
+If your upload isn’t high enough, you may have issues streaming so getting on a higher plan will be a priority for you.

-A second monitor can be a real asset for the tech setup, it allows you too manage the broadcast and also monitor the twitch chat and interact with your audience on the other screen.
+A second monitor can be a real asset for the tech setup, it allows you to manage the broadcast and also monitor the twitch chat and interact with your audience on the other screen.
 It’s not strictly necessary but if the computer you’re planning on using can support a second screen you should definitely take advantage of it.